sematext/docs/docs/experience/browser-memory.md

 ## Use Cases
 There are many use cases where having insight into the browser's memory usage can be crucial to identify and fix problems as soon as possible.
 Those include:

- * Identifying places in your application resulting in high memory usage
+ * Identifying application workflows resulting in high memory usage including unbound growth over time
  * A/B testing of memory usage between different application versions
  * Measuring memory impact of new features or optimizations done to the application code
  * Statistical analysis of memory usage across the web application